SineVFX/TopDownEffectsDoc/ScalingAndAdjusting.md

 ### Scaling

-* You can scale, rotate and transform the prefab like you normally do.
+* You can scale, rotate, and transform the prefab like you normally do.
 * When you scale one of these effects (StormBeacon, SummonStorm, IonMarker, FusionCore), you might also need to adjust the "Soft Particles Distance" parameter of smoke and clouds-like materials.
 For example, if you scale your model by 0.01, you need to multiply this parameter by the same amount.
 By default it is set to 0.2f and the result value should be 0.002f, but this depends on camera depth, sometimes you need to adjust it by eye.

 ![s20](/assets/images/Screenshot_20.png)